fullquartpress/seattle-outcomes-homework/README.md

 # Seattle Student Homework Submissions

-Remeber to submit your HW and name your issue: **Firstname Lastname: Assignment Title**
+Remember to submit your HW and name your issue: **Firstname Lastname: Assignment Title**

 # How to Submit your HW